Webpage created: February 20, 2016

 In 1862 they had premises in Fore Street and in 1886 it was in Saint Aubyn Street.
 By 1890 the Devonport YMCA was housed in part of the Devonport Public Hall in Fore Street.
 They were at that address in 1914.

-For the remainder of the War the YMCA was housed at Peverell Park Villa, the home of Mr Henry Hurrell JP, in what was then Tavistock Road at Peverell Corner.
+For the remainder of the War the Devonport and Plymouth YMCA were both housed at Peverell Park Villa, the home of Mr Henry Hurrell JP, in what was then Tavistock Road at Peverell Corner.